jonfryd/tifoon/README.md

 ### `config/application.yml`

 Defines the behaviour of the application.
-The config file includes a comment at the end, which briefly explains the purpose of each option.
+The config file includes a comment at the end of each property line which briefly explains the purpose of each option.
+The output format can be set to either YAML or JSON, nmap can be executed by either local process or Docker, and a number of options controls how Tifoon deals with the baseline, like whether it is created on the initial scan or loaded from a previous scan file.

 This is a Spring Boot application which means that Tifoon inherits a bunch of [customisation options](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).
 One example is related to logging and you will see a few properties related to logging already exposed,